Dmytro8/control-panel/README.md

+# Control Panel
+The project contains realized UI for the management of IoT.

-# Published
+# Tech stack
-The project was published on https://dmytro8.github.io/control-panel/
+  - HTML
+  - CSS
+  - Javascript
+  - jQuery